dougmercer/keyed/docs/extras/index.md

 2. [Sponsors](https://github.com/dougmercer) <!-- md:sponsors --> receive early access.
 3. We set community sponsorship goals for each feature
 4. When a goal is met, that features moves to the core `keyed` library
-5. Everyone benefits from improved open-source animations! :party:
+5. Everyone benefits from improved open-source animations! 🎉

 ## What's in it for you?